omega8cc/boa/docs/MIGRATE-XMASS.md

 dispatch, verify or installer process runs.
 The probe fails closed: an unreadable root or an unreadable target counts as busy.

-- `prep-target` reports the wait after its account verification; a timeout there only warns (nothing destructive follows).
+- `prep-target` waits before **every** account create (each create leaves the target mid-motion, and `boa in-octopus` refuses on any run lock -- an account whose target never settles is reported failed instead of launched into a refusal) and reports the wait again after its account verification; a timeout at the end only warns (nothing destructive follows).
 - `init` waits, bounded, before its first target mutation and refuses on timeout.
 - `cutover --live` waits, in the narrower run-locks-and-processes scope (the